Farm & Garden Classes

 Refund Policy:

-There will be NO refunds for cancellations made within 48 hours of a class.
-For cancellations made prior, only the class fee will be refunded, not the booking fees.
+No refunds will be issued for cancellations made within 48 hours of a class.
+For cancellations made prior, only the class fee will be refunded.
+Booking fees are nonrefundable.

 Class Maximum: